Share:

 June 23, 2020

-Automated Large-Scale Privacy-Preserving Data Rebalancing for Banking and Insurance
+Data Rebalancing for Banking & Insurance

-Automated Large-Scale Privacy-Preserving Data Rebalancing for Banking and Insurance
+Data Rebalancing for Banking & Insurance

 A recent survey from the Bank of England and Financial Conduct Authority found that over two thirds of UK financial services organisations have live machine learning applications and their usage is expected to double within the next three years.
 Financial organisations are well placed to derive business value as they have access to the large and complex datasets that are necessary for building a variety of predictive models - example use cases include the probability of default on loans, fraudulent transaction detection, customer churn prediction, anti-money laundering measures (AML), purchasing intention and personalisation.